Director, Speech & Debate, University of Houston, 2016 – Present

 Ph.D., English, University at Buffalo, State University of New York, 2012

-B.A. in English and Creative Writing, New York University, 2003
+B.A., Honors English and Creative Writing, New York University, 2003

 Areas of Specialization

 Argumentation & debate; rhetoric; humanities; early American rhetoric & literature; American sentimental and women’s novels; slave narratives and African American literature; aesthetics; critical theory, including poststructuralism, psychoanalysis, and queer theory

 “Melville Among the Heathens: Religion, Race, and Representation in the South Seas,” Visionary of the Word: Melville and Religion, Eds.
 Brian Yothers & Jonathan Cook, Northwestern UP, 2017.

 “From Sovereignty to Ethopoiesis: Literature, Aesthetics, and New Forms of Life,” The Comparatist 36 (2012): 86-106.

 “Aesthetics, Slavery, and Sentiment: The Discourses and Practices of Mastery in the American Renaissance.”
 Professors Tim Dean (Chair), Robert Daly, and William Solomon.

 Fellowships & Honors

 Wong Faculty Engagement Award, UH Honors College, 2020